FlowFuse/website/src/blog/2023/09/making-sense-of-your-industrial-data.md

 #### Endianness

-Endianness is a term used to describe the order in which bytes are stored in memory.
-There are two types of endianness: big-endian and little-endian.
-In big-endian, the most significant byte is stored first, while in little-endian, the least significant byte is stored first.
-For example, the number 12345 is represented as `0x3039` in big-endian and `0x3930` in little-endian.
-In other words, the bytes might be stored in reverse order.
-This further complicates the process of converting ModBus data into more usable formats.
+Endianness, particularly in the context of data communications, refers to the order of bytes and how they are stored or transmitted.
+There are two types of endianness: big-endian (BE) and little-endian (LE).
+In big-endian, the most significant byte is first, while in little-endian, the least significant byte is first.
+For example, the number 12345 is represented as `0x3039` in a big-endian word and `0x3930` in little-endian word.
+This can often cause confusion and complicate the process of converting ModBus data into more usable formats.

 ### Node-RED and node-red-contrib-buffer-parser to the rescue